Top 5 Best Santoku Knife for Home Cooks

 • Professional Kitchens: Go for the Blue Super Damascus or Blue Steel #2 Kurouchi Teak for maximum sharpness, durability, and performance.

-• Small Kitchens / Beginners: The White Steel #2 Kurouchi 150 mm is compact and easy to control, making it less intimidating for new users.
+• Small Kitchens / Beginners: The White Steel #2 Kurouchi 150 mm is compact and easy to control, which can be less intimidating for new users.

 • Affordable: Blue Steel Ebony or VG-10 Ebony — high performance at an entry-level price.